nekowasabi/tmux-text-object/README.md

 - **i{** / **a{** (or **i}** / **a}**): Yank inside/around curly braces
 - **i<** / **a<** (or **i>** / **a>**): Yank inside/around angle brackets

+### Additional Features
 - Automatically exits copy-mode after yanking (just like Vim's `y` operator)
 - Cross-platform clipboard support (pbcopy, clip.exe, xclip, wl-copy)
+- Works in both normal mode (with text-objects) and visual mode (standard yank)
+- No cursor movement - directly extracts text from the current line
+- Copies to both tmux buffer and system clipboard simultaneously

 ## Installation